SamyaDaleh/CL-Toolbox/doc/doc.md

 ##### CFG Removal of Chain Rules

+First the set (list) of all unit pairs is determined, that are pairs of nonterminals that can be derived to the other by some derivation steps A ->+ B. Then for each pair all right hand rule sides of B that are no chain rule are added as rules with A as left hand side.

 ##### CFG Removal of Empty Productions

+All rules with an empty right hand side are removed.
+If it was the only rule of the left hand side symbol, it is removed completely from all other right hand sides where it occurs.
+If it was not, then for every right hand side where this nonterminal occurs a new rule is added with the same right hand side except without that symbol.
+The only empty production that is allowed to remain is the one with the start symbol on the left hand side.
+If this rule exists and the start symbol is part of any right hand side, a new start symbol is created.
+Two new rules are added to the grammar, one chain rule from the new start symbol to the old one and a rule with the new start symbol as left hand side and the empty string as right hand side.

 ##### CFG Removal of Left Recursion

+Currently the algorithm removes only direct left recursion.
+It treats every rule where the first symbol on the right hand side is the same as the one on the left hand side except if it is a unary production.
+For each nonterminal that is the left hand side of a left recursive rule it adds a new nonterminal appended to the rules without left recursion.
+For instance a grammar has the rules `S -> S a` which is left recursive and `S -> b` which is not.
+Then for each terminating rule a new rule like `S -> b S1` using a new nonterminal symbol is added, also `S1 -> ε`.
+For each recursive rule a new like `S1 -> a S1` is added.
+The former left recursive rules are removed.

 ##### CFG have either terminals or nonterminals on the Right Hand Side